Financial Aid & Scholarships

 Telephone: (801) 422-6017

-While the majority of its scholarships are merit-based, BYU budgets a limited number of need-based awards for U.S. citizens and permanent residents.
+While the majority of its scholarships are merit-based, BYU budgets a limited number of need-based awards for U.S. citizens, permanent residents, and eligible non-citizens.
 Each applicant's circumstances and resources are reviewed and evaluated; unfortunately, there is always more need than available funding.
 Interested students must complete the Financial Need section of the scholarship application available through myBYU, as well as the FAFSA (Free Application for Federal Student Aid), by the appropriate deadline.
+Dependent and independent students younger than 30 years of age must submit parental information on the FAFSA to receive consideration.

 Generous friends of the university have contributed a number of private scholarships.
 Many of these scholarships carry specific stipulations and restrictions.
 To be considered for these scholarships, complete the online scholarship application available through myBYU, including the Other Scholarships section if applicable.